abarichello/bfheroesFesl/README.md

 ## Configuration

-Below is a table with all enviroment (.env) variables used You can refer to `config/config.go` if you need more information about specific variable.
+Below is a table with all enviroment (.env) variables You can refer to `config/config.go` if you need more information for more info

 | Name                  | Default value        |
 |-----------------------|----------------------|